Ladder Operator Block-Encoding: Block-Encoding

 \subsubsection{Implementing \textbf{Prepare}}

 The matrix representation of the \textit{Prepare} oracle in the computational basis is given by:

-From this definition, it is clear that there are infinitely many unitaries that implement the $\textit{Prepare}$ oracle since only the first column of the operator is fixed.
+Where the first column is padded with zeroes if $L$ is not a power of $2$.
+There are infinitely many unitaries that implement the $\textit{Prepare}$ oracle since only the first column is fixed.

 The \textit{Prepare} oracle is a state preparation routine where the target state is a specific superposition state that encodes a probability distribution along the computational basis states.
-Many state preparation algorithms exist, however, the Grover-Rudolph algorithm \cite{grover2002creating} is a state preparation algorithm designed for target states of this form (Eq. \ref{eq:prep-state}).
+Many state preparation algorithms exist, however, the Grover-Rudolph algorithm \cite{grover2002creating} is a state preparation algorithm designed for target states of this form (Eq. \eqref{eq:prep-state}).
 The cost of implementing Grover-Rudolph scales exponentially with the number of qubits in the register it acts upon.
 Since the size of the index register is logarithmic in the number of terms ($L$), the number of operations required to implement Grover-Rudolph is linear in $L$.
 A more detailed discussion of the Grover-Rudolph state preparation algorithm is given in Appendix \ref{sec:grover-rudolph}.

-For operators that have structure among the coefficients of the terms, implementations of $\textit{Prepare}$ can be constructed that leverage this structure to reduce the number of operations required to implement the oracle.
-In certain cases, this can drastically reduce the cost, for example for the Fermi-Hubbard model in \cite{babbush2018encoding}.
+For operators that have structure among the coefficients of the terms, this structure can be exploited to reduce the required number of operations.
+In certain cases, this can drastically reduce the space-time cost of the block-encoding construction \cite{babbush2018encoding}.